 Silver-ion additives are typically diverse and can be used to provide hygienic flooring solutions in a number of sectors including healthcare, leisure, education, pharmaceutical, hospitality, animal care and commercial builds.

 Here at BioClad, our flooring product BioFloor® utilises silver-ion technology to fight against bacteria including MRSA, E.Coli and Influenza as well as reducing microbes.
 BioClad’s flooring products are designed to inhibit bacteria and microbes effectively.
-For more information about our flooring solutions, visit our products page.
+For more information about our flooring solutions, visit our Hygienic Flooring Systems page.

 Zinc pyrithione has antimicrobial properties and is well-known for its use in anti-dandruff shampoo.
 Zinc technology is most effective in areas that are expected to have a significant exposure to mould and fungi, such as bathroom and kitchen floors.